jsaliani92/Data-Dive-Itunes-Podcast-Analysis/Reports/Crooked Media Report/Readme.md

 # Crooked Media 2017 Podcast Report (In-progress)

-This report summarized my dive into the data around the podcasts from Crooked Media.
-I look into how often they release content, what kind of audiences they've reached, how well they've faired on the iTunes rankings chart, and what Crooked Media can take away from this analysis.
+This report is an exercise in trying to use the data from itunescharts.net, the iTunes App Store, and Twitter.
+In order to focus the results, I decided to analyze the podcasts from one of my favorite media companies 'Crooked Media'.
 I had two main goals with this analysis.
-One: to see what this data is capable of telling us at this time about these podcasts and the company.
-And two: to see if I can provide any significant insights to Crooked Media about their podcasts and how they've been received.
+One: to see if there are any ways to manipulate the data into giving insights on how these shows are being consumed.
+And two: to see if those insights could be leveraged by Crooked Media themselves, so they can benefit from me performing this analysis.

-Here are the sections of the report:
+Here are the report sections:

-### What is Crooked Meida?
-(Non-Data Section)
+### Crooked Media: What is it?
-### What audiences have their podcasts reached?
+### Have their podcast's reached different audiences?
-### How have they done in the iTunes rankings?
+### How have they performed on the charts?
-### What are the key take aways we can see?
+### What can we expect in the future?

-(and an FYI, if you're just interested in the analysis section, you can skip the first section.
-But I highly recommend reading, it's an awesome section!!)

-Together this gives a great overview on what Crooked Media has done this year and some insights they could use in future content creation.
-Hope you enjoy!
+Together I believe this gives a great overview on the success Crooked Media has done this year and some insights they could use in future content creation.

-# What is Crooked Media?
+# Crooked Media: What is it?

-So before we get to the data, lets talk about Crooked Media the company.
+So before we get to the data, lets talk about our subject, Crooked Media.

-Crooked Media is a progressive, podcast-driven media company started in early 2017 from the guys behind "Keepin it 1600" podcast.
-The founders (Jon, Jon, Tommy and Dan) are all former Obama staffers who have created a successful voice for the progressive base.
+Crooked Media is a progressive, podcast-driven media company started in early 2017.
+From the guys behind "Keepin it 1600" podcast, the founders (Jon Faverau, Jon Lovett, Tommy Veitor and Dan Phieffer) are all former Obama staffers who have created a successful voice to amplify the progressive base.
 I am a huge plan of all the podcasts they've released so far and am extremely excited for how the company grows in the coming years.

 The five Crooked Media podcasts are: